 You can comfortably heat up to 500 square feet with this heater, which is adequate for most garage sizes.
 If you have a particularly large garage, it might be a good idea to purchase two.

 An automatic safety shut off and built in thermostat will keep the heater at its optimum temperature.
 You will be able to enjoy peace of mind knowing that this heater is safe, and the heater automatically conserves energy when it has sufficiently heated the space.
 Because the heater maintains its optimum temperature, the parts will also last longer, so you don’t need to worry about the heater wearing out too soon.

 Fahrenheat FUH54 240-volt

-The Fahrenheat FUH54 240-volt Garage Heater is another one of the top garage heaters and it is a powerful heater than can be used to supplement existing heating, act as backup heating or provide the main source of heat to any garage.
+The Fahrenheat FUH54 240-volt is another one of the top garage heaters and it is powerful that can be used to supplement existing heating, act as backup heating or provide the main source of heat to any garage.
 It has mounting brackets included with it, and can be easily mounted to the wall or ceiling to provide either horizontal or vertical heating.

 To keep the heater as safe as possible, it has an automatic shut off mechanism to prevent overheating and it will start back up again once the heater has sufficiently cooled.

 Ceiling-Mount Industrial Electric